na-na-hi/renget/archive/2ia7a.md

 Danger Level: Null
 Observations: Both her And Shiranui Flare are loyal to the organization, and are allowed free roaming through the world.
 Poison will easily deal with her

+Name: Uruha Rushia
+Ability: VI- "The lovers"
+Description:  Uruha Rushia was a necromancer who acted independently as a consultor for Holocorp.
+Her own abilities took her life
+Contracted to the Arcanas, Uruha rushia wielded the power of the lovers in combination with her profane magic, creating a net of spies and servants.
+However, she failed to fullfill the contract of the lovers ("to love and to cherish, until parted by death.") and as such, her life was forfeit
+Danger Level:  T E R M I N A T E D
+Observations: No comment

 Name: Tsunomaki Watame
 Ability: A lamb's respite
 Description: Tsunomaki Watame is a Sheep-Kemono with the ability to sing a lullaby which puts people to sleep and heals their non-lethal injuries.
 She's a pacifist and is happy to cooperate as long as she's helping.
 She can also talk to other sheep, so she's allowed to do work on rural areas as a sheep herder